 BlackDoctor.org: What is the difference between an interest rate and APR?

-However, an APR or an annual percentage rate, reflects the mortgage interest rate and other charges.
-When a person takes out a mortgage, the APR reflects not just the interest rate, but also the points, mortgage broker fees, and other expenses you have to pay to get the loan.
+However, an APR, or an annual percentage rate, reflects the mortgage interest rate and other charges.
+When a person takes out a mortgage, the APR reflects not just the interest rate, but also the points, mortgage broker fees, and other expenses you must pay to get the loan.
 This is why the APR is usually higher than your interest rate.

 BlackDoctor.org: What should a first-time homebuyer do before purchasing a home?

 Minnie: Homeowners should have a game plan when buying a home.
 They should ask the following questions: Is it a short or long-term investment?
 Can they cover the mortgage comfortably with one income if a couple makes the purchase?
 Can you afford your mortgage with one paycheck?
 Also, as you go through the process, validate everything you are told.
 This includes information about the seller, appraiser, real estate agent, lawyer and the bank.